7 Commonly Ignored Signs of Poor Circulation

 6. Cold hands and feet

-Without oxygen and nutrients feeding your body, your muscles will feel very tired.
-Soon after starting work, climbing stairs, or doing gentle exercises, the pain, fatigue, and discomfort will appear.
+Without the necessary oxygen and nutrients feeding your body, not long after starting work, climbing stairs, or doing gentle exercises, you’ll start feeling fatigued and discomfort.

 If you’re suffering from one or several of these symptoms, go see your doctor for a medical evaluation so they can detect the cause.
 If they tell you that you have bad circulation, try to follow their instructions and improve your lifestyle habits as soon as possible.

 You can prevent and fight poor circulation with a healthier lifestyle that includes a good diet and exercise routines.